 An economic argument is often used to support the imposition of congregated living on people with disabilities.
 High quality outcomes for people with a disability must be valued as highly as cost considerations when decisions are made to fund services.
-Research literature and anecdotal evidence strongly indicate a consistent pattern of better outcomes and lower costs where housing is integrated ordinary into neighbourhoods rather than larger grouped facilities, where staff purposefully work to achieve the outcomes mentioned previously, where the size and composition of the group is more akin to ordinary home living, where there is not imposed congregation, and where someone with a disability has a say over with whom they live.
+Research literature and anecdotal evidence strongly indicate a consistent pattern of better outcomes and lower costs where housing is integrated ordinary neighbourhoods rather than larger grouped facilities, where staff purposefully work achieve outcomes mentioned previously, where the size and composition of the group is more akin to ordinary home living, where there is not imposed congregation, and where someone with a disability has a say over with whom they live.

-Many models that congregate and segregate people with disabilities are unsafe for people with disability
+Many models that congregate and segregate people with disabilities are unsafe for people with disability server and served, high staff turnover, low levels of supervision of staff, and a lack of scrutiny by ordinary community members.

 Literature from research and various Senate Inquiries clearly demonstrates that models based on imposed congregation do NOT keep people safe.
-These models have many of the precursors to abusive social and physical environments, including mass management of those who are served, a lack of personal connection between server and served, high staff turnover, low levels of supervision of staff, and a lack of scrutiny by ordinary community members.
+These models have many of the precursors to abusive social and physical environments, including mass management of those who are served, a lack of personal connection between